5000 Definitions

 Fair Hearing Summary

 A document prepared by the agency stating the factual and legal reason(s) for the action under appeal.
-The purpose of the hearing summary is to state the position of the agency/entity that initiated the action in order to provide the appellant with the necessary information to prepare his or her case.
+The purpose of the hearing summary is to state the position of the agency/entity that initiated the action in order to provide the appellant with the necessary information to prepare their case.

 Good Cause